fearlessgeekmedia/DistroGUI/README.md

 ### Build YAD

-We included the binary of yad with the source.
-However, you may want to build YAD from scratch.
-To comply with the GNU GPL, README.md in the yad folder has the build instructions. `cd yad` and follow the build isntructions provided in README.md there.
-When you are done, `cd ../` and continue with the instructions here for building the DistroGUI AppImage.
+1. Open the terminal and put in `git clone https://github.com/fearlessgeekmedia/DistroGUI.git`.
+2. `cd DistroGUI/yad`
+3. Follow the build instructions of the README.md in the Yad directory.
+Make sure you use the `--enable-standalone` option with the `./configure` command, assuming you want to package yad with this.
+Otherwise, you can just build yad like normal.
+Don't do `make install` if you're doing `--enable-standalone.`
+4. `cp yad ../ && cd ../`

+Now you can continue to building the DistroGUI AppImage

 ### Build DistroGUI AppImage

-Build dependencies: appimagetool, unionfs, fuse, unionfs-fuse, bash (which comes with pretty much any Linux distribution)
+Build dependencies: appimagetool, unionfs, fuse, unionfs-fuse

+Other dependencies: Distrobox (of course), bash (which comes with pretty much any Linux distribution)
-Other dependencies: yad (in the source code and in binary format with it) and Distrobox

-This does use a standalone binary of [YAD 12.1](https://github.com/v1cont/yad), - https://github.com/v1cont/yad which is licenced under the GNU-GPL 3.0.

 1. Clone the reipository by typing `git clone https://github.com/fearlessgeekmedia/DistroGUI.git` in the terminal.
 2. Type `cd DistroGUI`